Margaret Jones (journalist): Career

-With the Whitlam Government's normalisation of relations with China, the foreign editor, Stephen Claypole, had Jones open a bureau for John Fairfax Ltd. in Peking (now Beijing) in 1973, despite her having no knowledge of Mandarin.
+With the Whitlam government's normalisation of relations with China, the foreign editor, Stephen Claypole, had Jones open a bureau for John Fairfax Ltd. in Peking (now Beijing) in 1973, despite her having no knowledge of Mandarin.
 Journalists then were prohibited from talking to ordinary Chinese people and had to rely on the official news agency and the Communist Party controlled newspapers Renmin Ribao and Kwangming Ribao.
 She was the first Herald journalist to be stationed there since World War II.
 She travelled extensively, to North Korea and from Yunan (now Yunnan Province) to Manchuria and Inner Mongolia.
 For six months, Western journalists suffered official restrictions in reaction to the release of Chung Kuo, Cina, Michelangelo Antonioni's documentary on China.

 She returned to Australia to take up an appointment as Literary Editor, but regretted not being in China to witness the death of Mao Zedong, the rise and fall of the Gang of Four and the end of the Cultural Revolution.
 In 1976, she was invited by the Sydney Journalists' Club and the New South Wales branch of the Australian Journalists' Association to give the Paton-Wilkie-Deamer Newspaper Address, the first woman journalist to be so honoured.

 In 1980, the early days of Margaret Thatcher's time as Prime Minister, she returned to London as European Correspondent.
 She later published an account of that time, Thatcher's Kingdom.
 On revisiting China in 1986, she noted the opening up of the country to tourists, and the greater ability to meet ordinary Chinese people.

 Jones retired in 1987 and served on the Australian Press Council from 1988 to 1998.
 In 1991 she was appointed to the Independent Complaints Review Panel set up by John Howard to hear complaints about the ABC.

 Among her other interests were membership (and a stint as Vice-President) of Sydney PEN, where she was chair of the Writers in Prison Committee.
 She was an active member of the Australian Republic Movement, the Sydney Institute, the Mitchell Library's Library Society and the D H Lawrence Society, where she was secretary and a frequent contributor to their magazine Rananim.

-She died in Bondi, New South Wales and was privately cremated; a week later a wake was held for her friends and colleagues.
+She died in the Sydney coastal suburb of Bondi in July 2006 and was privately cremated; a week later a wake was held for her friends and colleagues.
 She had no surviving close relatives apart from one niece.